Why Illinois?

 - Exactly three (3) Letters of Recommendation, from people who know you well and can attest to your suitability for graduate study.

-- Statements: -- We allow for two statements: (a) a required Academic Statement of Purpose describing in roughly 1000 words your scientific interests and goals in pursuing graduate study, past research experiences, how our program would help you achieve your intellectual goals, faculty members whose research aligns with your interests (see also the Research Overview and Student Research Opportunities pages), and professional goals. (b) You are invited to also submit an optional Personal Statement describing in about 500 words that highlights challenges you have overcome, gives us context for your record, and your potential to help make Illinois a welcoming, inclusive environment that supports achievement and excellence for all.
+- Statements: -- We allow for two statements: (a) a required Academic Statement of Purpose describing in roughly 1000 words your scientific interests and goals in pursuing graduate study, past research experiences, how our program would help you achieve your academic goals, faculty members whose research aligns with your interests (see also the Research Overview and Student Research Opportunities pages), and professional goals. (b) You are also invited to submit an optional personal statement of about 500 words.
 Tell us about you!
+This statement may highlight challenges you have overcome, give us context for your record, and describe your potential to help make Illinois an environment that supports achievement and excellence for all.

 Additional Requirements for International Applicants: